dialog-semiconductor/BLE_SDK6_examples/ble_temperature_ntf/Readme.md

 ## Example description

-This SDK6 example shows how to use I2C to read the temperature data and send the temperature data via BLE notifications.
+This SDK6 example shows how to use I2C to read the temperature data and send the temperature data via BLE notifications for DA14585/14586 and DA14531.
+The example also demonstrates how to use the internal temperature sensor of the DA14531 (**only applicable on DA14531 devices**)

 ## HW and SW configuration